See NASA's massive SLS moon rocket fire up (and shut down early)

 The SLS Green Run test took place at the Stennis Space Center in Mississippi, and it came after NASA worked through an unexpected issue with a previous test, a wet dress rehearsal that "marked the first time cryogenic, or super cold, liquid propellant was fully loaded into, and drained from, the SLS core stage's two immense tanks."

 The wet dress rehearsal also cut off early, but NASA tracked the problem down to a timing issue that was later corrected.
-After analyzing what happened with this latest test, NASA hopes it will still be on track for a possible late 2021 launch of Artemis I.
+After analyzing what happened with this latest test, NASA hopes it'll still be on track for a possible late 2021 launch of Artemis I.

 Each successful test puts the moon a little closer in reach of human hands.